 Each year, more than 460,000 student-athletes participate in 24 sports at more than 1,100 NCAA member institutions.
-Regardless of the sport they play (or how well they perform), student-athletes all have one thing in common when they graduate: figuring out the best ways to find a job.
+Regardless of the sport they play, student-athletes all have one thing in common when they graduate: moving into the workforce.

-The cutting-edge topics brought to you by industry experts include: how personal values intersect with career opportunities, how behavioral styles impact individual effectiveness, the key professional and career development information that assists with transition from a student-athlete to a professional, and the role of the intercollegiate coach or athletic administrator.
-You will also network with your peers, as well as the key decision-makers at the campus, conference and national level of college athletics.
+The cutting-edge topics covered by industry experts include: how personal values intersect with career opportunities, how behavioral styles impact individual effectiveness, the key professional and career development information to assist with transition from a student-athlete to a professional, and the role of the college coach or athletics administrator.
+Participants will network with peers, as well as key decision-makers at the campus, conference and national level of college athletics.

-The 2016 Career in Sports Forum will take place June 2-5, 2016 in Indianapolis, Indiana at the NCAA national office.
+The 2017 Career in Sports Forum will take place June 1-4 in Indianapolis at the NCAA national office.
 More information about application deadlines, facilitation opportunities and the selection scoring guidelines will be posted in the near future.

-The NCAA will provide hotel accommodations.
-All participants will be randomly assigned a roommate of the same gender at one of the above hotels.
-Participants should not contact hotels directly regarding their reservation.
+The NCAA will provide hotel accommodations and travel to and from the program.
+All participants will be randomly assigned a roommate of the same gender at one of the selected hotels.

 There are new eligibility requirements for those interested in attending the forum.
-Starting in 2016, only junior and senior student-athletes are eligible to attend.
-Additionally, NCAA member institutions may now nominate up to five (5) junior or senior student-athletes to complete the online application.
+As of 2016, only junior and senior student-athletes are eligible to attend.
+Additionally, NCAA member schools may now nominate up to five junior or senior student-athletes to complete the online application.
 Institutions are strongly encouraged to consider diversity in the areas of sport, gender and ethnicity/race when nominating student-athletes.

-Athletics administrators are strongly encouraged to seek out student-athlete interest in the Career in Sports Forum, as well as speak to these student-athletes about their career interests and the program prior to submitting nominations.
+Athletics administrators are strongly encouraged to seek out student-athlete interest in the Career in Sports Forum, as well as speak to these student-athletes about their career interests and the program before submitting nominations.

 Nominated student-athletes will receive an email that will direct them to the NCAA Program Hub to complete a profile and submit their application through the “Application” tab.
 [Note: Nominated student-athletes may access the application on the NCAA Program Hub and should log-in as a “Program Hub User” under the “Returning User?” option.
-By entering the same email address that they were nominated with and clicking “Password Unknown?” the nominee will be able to reset their password, setup a profile and access the application under the “Application” tab.]
+By entering the same email address that they were nominated with and clicking “Password Unknown?”, the nominees will be able to reset their password, set up a profile and access the application under the “Application” tab.]

 All application materials must be submitted by the nominated student-athlete.
-The deadline to both nominate and submit all application materials will be Friday, March 25, 2016.
+The deadline to both nominate and submit all application materials is tentatively late March 2017.

 There is no application or registration fee associated with the Forum.
-The NCAA will cover the costs associated with lodging, meal and program materials.
-The only costs to the participants shall be hotel incidentals.
+The NCAA will cover the costs associated with lodging, meals and program materials.
+The only costs to the participants will be hotel incidentals.

 For those traveling to Indianapolis from more than 300 miles, the NCAA will cover the cost of flights, ground transportation in Indianapolis, parking at the airport of origin and baggage fees.
 Flyers who also have to drive to their airport of origin over 50 miles round-trip will be reimbursed following the program at 54 cents per mile via the online NCAA reimbursement system.